Interview With Buzz Aldrin

-In a rare interview, astronaut Dr Buzz Aldrin says he does not want to be remembered for “kicking up a bit of Moon dust”, but putting humans on Mars.
+On the 50th anniversary of the moon landing, Dr Buzz Aldrin says he does not want to be remembered for “kicking up a bit of Moon dust”.

 “No flags and footprints this time, but for humans to stay,” says Buzz Aldrin, arguably the world’s most famous astronaut, one of the first two humans to land on the Moon along with Apollo 11’s Lunar Module co-pilot, Neil Armstrong.

 But Aldrin is not talking about the Moon; this time he has set his sights on a further, redder, planet.
 “I have a plan to establish permanent inhabitation of Mars by 2039,” says the father of three.
 “But I’m getting impatient.
 We have been stuck in low-Earth orbit for too long.
 I believe that we need to break this malaise through a bold decision by the President to reach beyond our grasp.
 To do amazing things.”

 Nearly 50 years on from the historic Moon landing, 87-year-old Aldrin is stepping up his campaign to create the first Earth-born Martians.
 His non-profit space education foundation, ShareSpace, established in 2014, is committed to driving education in science, technology, engineering, arts and maths by providing inspirational learning tools such as interactive giant Mars floor maps, depicting the topography of Mars, as well as the landing locations of NASA’s Mars robots.

 Aldrin sat down with Billionaire to answer a few questions.